 ProQuest® African American Heritage is a groundbreaking digital resource exclusively devoted to African American family history research.
 It includes primary sources such as census records, vital records, freedman and slave records, church records, legal records, and more.
 It also includes an exclusive partnership with AfriGeneas (a leading social networking site devoted to African American genealogy) that provides access to expert advice, moderated forums, chats, mailing lists, surname registry, and more.

-NewspaperARCHIVE is a historical newspaper database.
+Historical newspaper database.
 View, save and print full-page newspapers dating from 1759 to 1977.

-The Rotch-Wales Papers are a collection of personal and business correspondence, diaries, documents, accounts, ledgers, and daybooks of Thomas Rotch and Arvine Wales I.
+Contains personal and business correspondence, diaries, documents, accounts, ledgers, and daybooks of Thomas Rotch and Arvine Wales I.

 Provides a searchable interface for locating historical Maps of Ohio towns and cities.